garg03ankit/SWING-BANK/README.md

 Database contains two Tables- Users Table & Transaction Table
 1. User table have basic fields such as name, email & current balance.
 2. Transaction table records all transfers happened along with their time.
+3. Create user or add the user to add account in bank.

 Flow of the Website: Home Page > View all Users > Select and View one User > Transfer Money > Select reciever > View all Users > View Transfer History.